Guide

 Overtime calculation and compliance requirements

-• Apply the correct multiplier (like time-and-a-half or double time)
+• Apply correct multipliers: Use appropriate rates like time-and-a-half or double time

-• Record hours worked accurately for any overtime payroll calculations
+• Record hours accurately: Track all hours worked for compliant payroll calculations

 Best practices for small businesses

-• Keep employment agreements up-to-date so overtime rules are clear from the start
+• Keep employment agreements current: Ensure overtime rules are clear from the start

-• Check pay guides regularly as awards and agreements often change
+• Check pay guides regularly: Stay updated as awards and agreements change frequently

-• Use timesheets consistently to keep accurate records of hours worked
+• Use timesheets consistently: Maintain accurate records of all hours worked

-• Automate where possible with tools like Xero Payroll to calculate extra pay and apply multipliers correctly
+• Automate calculations: Use tools like Xero Payroll to apply multipliers correctly

-• Review reports often to catch errors early and ensure you’re always audit-ready
+• Review reports regularly: Catch errors early and stay audit-ready

 Remember, failure to follow overtime payment regulation can result in backpay claims or fines.
-Using innovative payroll systems like Xero helps automate overtime calculations, reduce errors, and stay compliant.
+Using payroll systems like Xero helps you automate overtime calculations, reduce errors and stay compliant.

 Bonus structure setup and payroll integration

-• Defining how and when bonuses are paid (like in cash, a voucher or as additional leave)
+• Specify payment methods: Determine whether bonuses are paid in cash, vouchers, or additional leave

 With Xero Payroll, you can enter bonus details directly into your payroll run, so everything from compliance to reporting is handled seamlessly.